Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 These are excellent programs if you are really interested in training that resembles police or military dog training.

 I want to stress that as an amateur you don't have to put too much strain on your dog.
-I've seen people hitting their dogs a lot or feverishly using a shock collar to drive their training to "perfection".
-Most people are not like that, but some are like the failure in life soccer dad that put all his hopes on his son, in this case, success in training his dog for competitions or getting certificates for breeding dogs.
+I've seen people hitting their dogs a lot or feverishly using a shock collar to drive their training to "perfection."
+Most people are not like that, but some are like the failure in life soccer dad that put all his hopes on his son, and in this case, on his success in training his dog for competitions or getting certificates for breeding dogs.

 It should be "play."
 If your dog becomes suspicious of your gestures or becomes skittish, something is going very wrong.
 Keep yourself in check.